A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

-Pullbacks of germs of a family of generalized \msds are defined as in \cite[Section~11.2]{LMS}.
+Pullbacks of families of controlled generalized \msds are defined as in \cite[Section~11.2]{LMS}.
 This step requires some care, since the number of levels, the nodes where the prong-matching is an induced prong-matching, and the target of the rescaling ensemble map change.
-Given that, we may define families of generalized \msds by sheafification, proceeding the same way as in \cite[Section~11.3]{LMS}.
+With this in hand, we can define a family of generalized \msds over any scheme locally of finite type over $\bb C$ by sheafifying the notion already defined for controlled families, using that controlled families form a base for the \'etale topology in the sense of \cite[Definition A.3]{biesel2023fine}.
+This definition is analogous to that in \cite[Section~11.3]{LMS}, and can be seen as a groupoid-version of the constructions worked out in \cite[Appendix A]{biesel2023fine}.

 \begin{df} We let $\GSMS$ be the groupoid of families of generalized simple multi-scale differentials. \end{df}

 There are two variants of this definition.
 First, replacing $T^s_{\Gamma_b}(\calO_{B, b})$ with the extended level rotation torus $\Textd[\Gamma_b](\calO_{B, b})$ in the definition of a morphism, we obtain projectivized generalized simple \msds.
 Here the additional torus factor acts by scaling the differential on all levels simultaneously, including level~$0$.
 These are relevant to get compact spaces.
 Here we compare the unprojectivized definitions and will not elaborate further on this.